 Nonverbal Communication/Social Interaction Symptoms of Autism

 Many individuals with autism have delays or difficulties in their speech.
 Although autistic individuals have generally difficulties in talking or engaging in a conversation, nonverbal individuals are not able to talk at all.
 Around one third of individuals diagnosed with autism are considered nonverbal.
 This means that they don’t speak or speak only a few words.
-According to CDC, 40% of children with ASD don’t speak at all.
+According to CDC, 40% of children with ASD don’t speak at all (Note that numbers are not current but general).
 Despite the number of nonverbal individuals diagnosed with autism, the term “nonverbal” is not an official diagnosis.
 One of the reasons for this is that there is no clear distinction between verbal and nonverbal individuals with autism.

 Use of language differs from one individual with autism to another.
 Some may be able to use a few words in a meaningful manner.
 They may convey what they want or call someone’s name.
 They may say “water” to imply that they are thirsty.
 But it is difficult for them to carry out conversations.
 For instance, they may not be able to answer the question “would you like a glass of water?“.